mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  The allowable motions are `ScrollRightSlow`, `ScrollRight`, `ScrollRightFast`, `ScrollLeftSlow`, `ScrollLeft`, `ScrollLeftFast`, and `Stop`.

-{:id="Image.BackgroundRepeatMode" .number .do} *BackgroundRepeatMode* : Specifies the repeat mode for the button background image.
-This does not check that the argument is a legal
- value.

 {:id="Image.Clickable" .boolean} *Clickable*
 : Specifies whether the image should be clickable or not.